 Most of my acquisitions orbit around the ever-expanding field(s) of American history.
 I am especially interested in projects that employ interdisciplinary methodologies, articulate a bold argument, and use particular historical perspectives to recast seemingly well-known narratives—or illuminate little-known stories.

 I’m still publishing some of my own scholarly work which focuses on the urban lives of eighteenth-century Cherokees, public memory, and indigenous archival construction.
 You can read my work in the North Carolina Historical Review, History Compass, and Early Modern Women.
-And when I’m not chasing my toddler around, I enjoy reading microhistories, nature and environmental writing, biographies of interesting intellectuals, sci-fi, and all sorts of creative nonfiction.
+And when I’m not chasing my toddler around, I root for the once-mighty Newcastle United and the Clemson Tigers.
+I also enjoy reading microhistories, nature and environmental writing, biographies of interesting intellectuals, sci-fi, and all sorts of creative nonfiction.